Fashion Conscious vs Conscious Fashion. Is it possible to be on both sides? Or are they mutually exclusive?

 Wearing Just One Dress

 Being truly conscious about fashion began when I was finally willing to re-assess my fashion consciousness.
 Why did I feel inadequately prepared for life with just two pairs of jeans?
-Why was I so easily seduced by those painfully stylish magazine editorials and perfectly preened Instagram models?
+How come I was so easily seduced by those painfully stylish magazine editorials and perfectly preened Instagram models?
 Why was my self-esteem tied to the perfect outfit?

 When broken down into its element components, I came face-to-face with my unhealthy relationship with clothes.
 I needed them to look and feel a certain way.
 My feelings of empowerment, sensuality, identity and confidence were all derived from the clothes I wore.
 Stripped naked, who was I?

-This year, I finally decided to cut the (fashion) cords and launched #JustOneDress – a campaign where I wear one black dress (that I sewed myself) for a whole year.
-I wear this dress in the hopes of liberating myself from the clutches of societal pressure to look and feel a certain way, particularity when it comes to my femininity.
+This year, I finally decided to cut the (fashion) cords and launched #JustOneDress .
+This is a campaign where I wear one black dress (that I sewed myself) for a whole year.
+I wear this dress in the hopes of liberating myself from the clutches of societal pressure to look and feel a certain way.
+Particularity when it comes to my femininity.
 And I finally feel like I’m truly and slowly learning the meaning of conscious fashion.

 What is The Way Forward?

 Am I advocating that we all wear just one dress for a whole year?
 No, not at all.
 However, it’s time to re-evaluate the role of fashion in our lives.
-Clothes are a meaningful way to express and manifest our personalities but modern consumption habits and increased exposure on social media has radically inflated our need for clothes.
+Clothes are a meaningful way to express and manifest our personalities.
+However modern consumption habits and increased exposure on social media has radically inflated our need for clothes.

-Mass consumption is rising, and even though Keynesian economics considers consumption to be a necessary factor for growth, there are a whole host of negative consequences which are eclipsed in the furore.
+Mass consumption is rising.
+Even though Keynesian economics considers consumption to be a necessary factor for growth, there are a whole host of negative consequences which are eclipsed in the furore.
 These include the destruction of the environment and the systematic exploitation of developing countries.

 The advent of conscious fashion is, of course, promising.
 But no matter if we subscribe to slow fashion, circular fashion, green fashion or eco-fashion, we still need to stop and reflect more critically about why we’re consuming at this current rate.